maazpatel24/lecture_notes/Day-12_Jenkins-Pipeline/Jenkins_PipelineProject.md

 # Create a Pipeline Project for Simple Java in Jenkins

-The freestyle build job is a highly flexible and easy-to-use option.
-You can use it for any type of project; it is easy to set up, and many of its options appear in other build jobs.
-Below is a step by step process to create job in Jenkin.
+Below is a step by step process to create Pipeline job in Jenkin.

 ### Step1: Write Jenkinsfile